maximeYon/MMD/models/codivide16/readme.txt

 tissue-fraction of water with anisotropic diffusion, and the isotropic diffusivity of the tissue component.

-The model first appeared in Lampinen et al (2016) NeuroImage (submitted)
+The model first appeared in Lampinen et al (2016) NeuroImage (minor revision)